andreasthoelke/dotvim/notes/scratch2022.md

 ## vista tag bar outline
-l ot - to open vista outline for .md files and lsp l k  - now jumps to the marker whils the cursor is staying in the vista window
+l ot - to open vista outline for .md files and lsp l k  - now jumps to the marker while the cursor is staying in the vista window

 ~/.config/nvim/plugin/setup-general.vim#/nnoremap%20<silent>%20<leader>k
 note the buffer map in vista window didn't work.